 Some children don’t take kindly to being told how to behave so a targeted bedtime story about a child doing good behaviour may be more appropriate.
 If you feel the child will struggle if they think the message is targeted to them, read the social story to a group of children.

 Very small children may benefit from supporting visuals alongside text relating to situations.
 The best approach will depend on the individual’s needs.

 So far I have only worked on very basic social stories as that is the right level for my son.
 As a child’s ability to read develops the focus can move towards the text and away from the visuals.
 The stories will increase in length and complexity with the child.
 For older kids it may be worth looking at comic strip conversations.

 How do I write a social story?

-Social stories initially need to be short and with clear information, they should have the picture then words alongside, if your child is very young I would use more photos, if they are familiar with certain symbol systems use them, the idea is to use a format they will understand and be able to engage with.
+Social stories initially need to be short and with clear information, they should have the picture then words alongside.
+If your child is very young I would use more photos.
+If they are familiar with certain symbol systems (like PECs) use them, the idea is to use a format they will understand and be able to engage with.

 - Try to always end the social stories on a positive like a happy face.